vorakl/vorakl.github.io/src/content/articles/csp.rst

 - the paradigm doesn't specify a sequence of steps to execute for finding a solution, but rather declares the solution's properties and desired result.
 This makes the paradigm a sort of *Declarative Programming*
 - it's usually characterized by non-directional computation when to satisfy constraints, computations are propagated throughout a system accordingly to changed conditions or variables' values.

+The example of using this paradigm can be seen in another my article "`A converter of a character's case and Ascii codes`_".

 |

-A CSP can be applied in solving many real-world problems in a number of areas like mappings, assignments, planning and scheduling, games (e.g. sudoku), solving system of equations, etc. There are also a number of software frameworks which provide CSP solvers, like `python-constraint`_ and `Google OR-Tools`_, just to name a few.
+A CSP can be effectively applied in a number of areas like mappings, assignments, planning and scheduling, games (e.g. sudoku), solving system of equations, etc. There are also a number of software frameworks which provide CSP solvers, like `python-constraint`_ and `Google OR-Tools`_, just to name a few.

 ..
 Links